thomas-rife/PANIC/README.md

 ## Introduction

-- We wanted this language to be quick, fast and efficient so that if you have waited until the last minute to complete a coding assignment, you can quickly write, debug and run so that you finish on time.
+- As college students, we don't have a ton of time to complete every assignment.
+Some of the languages we use require complex syntax and deep knowledge of documentation.
+When trying to complete something quickly, it's difficult to finish when simple spelling errors or syntax errors are preventing you from turing in your assignment.
+PANIC is meant to be quick, fast and efficient language so that if you have waited until the last minute to complete a coding assignment, you can quickly write, debug and run so that you finish on time.
+The shorthand abbreviations combined with the full words allows users to be as verbose as they want, while simultaniously allowing them to script very efficiently.

 ## List of Features

-- Do you have a specific audience in mind?
-Artists?
-Graphic designers?
-AI researchers?
-Numeric and Scientific nerds?
-Natural language types?
-Game developers?
-Machine learning people?
-Animators?
-High performance folks?
-System programmers?
-Or do you want a general purpose language?
-Or do you just want to do what you want?
-  - We wanted to target students, and people who want to focus on programming and not syntactic sugar that many languages like to use
+  - We wanted to target students, and people who want to focus on programming and not syntactic sugar that many languages like to use.
+There are very shorthand, single letter ways to write common statements, including declaring functions as "f", return being "r" and so on.
-- Understand the audience that the language is designed for, and what kinds of things they want to create with it (or problems they want to solve with it).
-  - Speed above all, abbreviations and easy shortcuts are going to make this language quick to write and fast to debug
+  - We wanted the language to focus on scripting speed above all, abbreviations and easy shortcuts are going to make this language quick to write and fast to debug.
-- Determine if your language is to be (1) a reasonable, usable language or (2) an esoteric/joke/golfing language.
-- Determine if it is to be pragmatic, idealistic, researchy, or evil.
-- Determine whether you want your language firmly in one camp—OO, functional, logic, concatenative, plain-imperative—or be a multiparadigm symphony.
-Or a multiparadigm cacophony.
-- Determine whether it is to be built on a single characteristic building block (a crystallization of style) or one with a huge variety of syntactic forms for multiple semantic aspects (an agglutination of features).
-- Determine your concurrency model.
-Do you want all your programs to be single-threaded and sequential?
-Or are you looking for something event-driven and async?
-Or multithreaded?
-Or distributed?
+  - We took inspiration from Python's use of indentation to avoid the use of brackets, something we find to be unnecessary.
+While we do encourage the use of shorthand notation, we will also allow multiple spellings of each keyword, such as pr and print both functioning the same.
+If you scripted something in the shorthand notation and wanted to publish it to make it more readable, you could expand out your keywords and it would function the same.
+  - We loved how Swift handled range in loops and wanted to do so something similar.
+We settled on the ... operator to show the range of a loop.

 ## Example Programs